+Do you ever come home irritable because you had a rough day at the office?
+Do you take your frustrations from work out on your partner or family?
+If so, you’re not alone.
 It’s an issue I address in my therapy office often.
 I hear from parents who are disappointed in themselves for yelling at their children.
-I also hear from spouses who are tired of walking on eggshells in an effort to avoid becoming the undeserving target of an entire days’ worth of frustration and anger.
+I also hear from spouses who are tired of walking on eggshells in an effort to avoid becoming the undeserving target of a day's worth of frustration and anger.

-According to the study, two things can help improve self-regulation and reduce stress; sleep and exercise.
+According to the study, two things can help improve self-regulation and reduce stress: sleep and exercise.

-Of course, adequate sleep and plenty of exercise will do more than just help you come home from work in a better mood.
-They’re key components in living a healthy lifestyle.
+Of course, adequate sleep and plenty of exercise will do more than just help you come home from work in a better mood: They’re key components in living a healthy lifestyle.

 Researchers have linked adequate sleep to everything from increased creativity to longer life spans.
 You’ll also have a better attention span, which in turn can improve your performance and reduce your stress.

 Getting more sleep and making time to exercise can stop the downward spiral of stress and burnout.
-And that’s not just good for you, it’s also good for your family.
+And that’s not just good for you — it’s also good for your family.

 Want to know how to give up the bad habits that rob you of mental strength?
 Pick up a copy of 13 Things Mentally Strong People Don't Do.